-The radiometer system is shipped in two wooden boxes.
-One contains the radiometer and blower while the other contains all accessories needed to operate and calibrate the instrument.
+The radiometer system is shipped in up to four flight cases.
+One contains the radiometer itself (Fig.2.2.1) while the others contains all accessories needed to operate and calibrate the instrument.
 The radiometer case is fastened to the container by two straps as indicated in Fig.2.2.1.
-The dew blower is also included in the radiometer transportation box as well as rain sensor and GPS-clock (usually already mounted).
+Rain sensor and GPS-clock are not disassembled from the radiometer box for packing.

-Fig.2.2.1: Radiometer and blower packed to the transport container's base plate.
+Fig.2.2.1: Radiometer packed to the transport container's base plate.